Pedagogy

 Formative Feedback Partners are graduate students, postdocs, and faculty trained in leading Small Group Analyses, conducting Teaching Observations, and facilitating End-of-Term Focus Groups to provide evidence-based, formative feedback on teaching.
 Throughout the academic year, Formative Feedback Partners participate in a learning community in which they engage in discussions and activities to deepen their skills in providing written and verbal formative feedback.

-Quarterly Academic Kickoff Events are interactive days of informative sessions designed to facilitate graduate student and postdoc transitions to teaching roles at Northwestern University.
-The events are held every fall and spring.
+The Academic Kickoff features interactive, informative sessions designed to facilitate graduate student and postdoc transitions to teaching roles at Northwestern University.
+Kickoff events are held every fall and spring.

 Learning & Teaching Guides